jgeumlek/MoltenGamepad/documentation/profiles.md

 The +/- represents whether the button should output in the positive or negative direction.
 When pressed, the button maxes out that axis in that direction.
 When not released, the button sets that axis to zero.

+##Mapping a button to a relative event

+Unlike an axis that represents absolute values, relative events express only changes.
+They are seen from mice, which have no idea where the mouse is, only how fast it is moving.

+    wiimote.wm_a = +rel_x
+    wiimote.wm_a = -rel_x

+The +/- represents whether the button should output in the positive or negative direction.

+While pressed, a relative event will be generate at a regular rate.

 ##Mapping an axis to buttons

     wiimote.cc_left_x = left,right

 The first output button is pressed when the axis gets sufficiently negative.
 The second output button is pressed when the axis gets sufficiently positive.
 When the axis is not at either extreme, both buttons are released.

+##Mapping an axis to a relative event.

+    wiimote.cc_left_x = rel_x
+    wiimote.cc_left_x = +rel_x
+    wiimote.cc_left_x = -rel_x

+The first two are equivalent.
+The last one inverts the direction.

+Similar to the button-to-relative mapping, these events are generated at a fixed rate.
+Unlike the button mapping, an axis can express a range of speeds for smoother control.

 ##The Gamepad profile